BhallaLab/moose-core/WindowsBuild.md

 "C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\VC\Auxiliary\Build\vcvars64.bat"
 ```

 Gotcha: if you are on a 64 bit machine, the machine type is `x64`.
 MSVC comes with cross compilation support for various machine-os combos (x86, x86_64).
+You can initialize the architecture according to your specific case (see this [stackoverflow comment](https://stackoverflow.com/questions/78446613/whats-the-difference-in-visual-studio-between-amd64-x86-vs-x86-amd64)

+"C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\VC\Auxiliary\Build\vcvarsall.bat" {combo}

 * Clone `moose-core` source code using git
 * Build moose